 The credit risk of a particular exposure is deemed to have increased significantly since initial recognition if, based on the Fund's aging information, the borrower becomes past due for over 30 days.
-Further, the Fund assumes that the credit risk of a financial asset, particularly on cash and equivalents and receivables from customers, clearing house and non-customers, has not increased significantly since origination if the financial asset is determined to have "low credit risk" as of the reporting date.
+Further, the Fund assumes that the credit risk of a financial asset, particularly on deposits in banks and accrued interest receivables, has not increased significantly since origination if the financial asset is determined to have "low credit risk" as of the reporting date.
 A financial asset is considered "low credit risk" when it has an external rating equivalent to "investment grade".